adiSolomon04/DSPS-1/README.md

 Local
 ----
-* the local read the arguments.
+1. the local read the arguments.
-* then create S3ObjectOperations object which simplifies the aws operation to uploud and download files from the bucket "dsps-s3-adieran-2021".
+2. create S3ObjectOperations object which simplifies the aws operation to uploud and download files from the bucket "dsps-s3-adieran-2021".
-* them create ec2Operations object which simplifies the aws operation to make instances.
+3. create ec2Operations object which simplifies the aws operation to make instances.
   * Region = US_EAST_1
   * ami id =
   * InstanceType = T2_MEDIUM
   * iamInstanceProfile = WorkerAndMennager (which give the instance option to open other instance, upload and downlod file from S3 and send massage throw the SQS without the cardentioal)
-*
+4. create SQSOperations object which simplifies the aws operation to send massage throw the sqs